 Invoking XSLT from an application

-Rather than running XSLT transformations from the command line, you may want to invoke transformations from your own application, perhaps one that runs within a web-based application server.
-If you use Saxon repeatedly to perform multiple transformations, this will always be much faster than running it each time from a command line, because of the overheads of starting up the Java Virtual Machine.
+Rather than using the XSLT interpreter from the command line, you may want to include it in your own application, perhaps one that enables it to be used within an applet or servlet.
+If you run the interpreter repeatedly, this will always be much faster than running it each time from a command line.

 There are several APIs you can use to invoke Saxon's XSLT processor from an application.